-Maggie Bove-LaMonica, J.D., serves as the Assistant Director for the LMU Family of Schools within the School of Education.
-She also serves on the Hermosa Beach City School District as an elected board member, is a board member at St. Bernard High School, and is the Loyola New Orleans, Los Angeles Loyola Loyal Chair.
-Prior to that, she was a teacher and coach at Verbum Dei High School for three years.
-Maggie earned her master's degree in secondary education and California teaching credential from LMU and her J.D. from Loyola Law School.
-She earned her bachelor's degree from Loyola New Orleans and her master's degree in public policy from the University of Chicago.
+Maggie Bove-LaMonica, J.D., is an educator, innovator and bridge-builder.
+Committed to public service and engagement, she serves on the Hermosa Beach City School District as an elected board member, is a board member with the LMU School of Education Alumni Association and Harris School of Public Policy at Univ. of Chicago.
+She has worked in all levels of the education spectrum as a classroom teacher, coach, and administrator.
+Maggie earned her Master's degree in Secondary Education and California teaching credential from LMU and her J.D. from Loyola Law School.
+She earned her bachelor's degree from Loyola New Orleans and her Master's degree in Public Policy from the University of Chicago.
 Maggie enjoys family dinners, travel, surfing, reading the Sunday paper, and pondering unsolvable policy questions.

-Christian DeLarkin, Ed.D., serves as Vice Principal of Academic Affairs at St. John Bosco High School.
+Christian DeLarkin, Ed.D., serves as Principal at St. John Bosco High School.
 Prior to that, he began his career in education in 2005 as a teaching assistant at Lennox Middle School and recently served as principal of Junipero Serra High School.
 He is a native Angelino who realized his vocation to serve in schools by watching his father's career in education.
 Christian is a triple alumnus.
 He earned his bachelor's, master's, and doctorate degrees from LMU and is a graduate of the PLACE Corps program within the School of Education.
 Christian is also a member of the African American Alumni Association.
 His dissertation title is "A Study of Teacher Buy-In and Grading Policy Reform in a Los Angeles Archdiocesan Catholic High School."
 Aside from his passion for curriculum and instruction, Christian enjoys spending quality time with his wife Iliana and his daughter Naima, his family, drumming, cycling, and a good steak.